cybervanguardtechnologies/ciso-assistant-community/README.md

 You can also find some specific converters in the tools directory (e.g. for CIS or CCM Controls).

 There is also a tool to facilitate the creation of mappings, called `prepare_mapping.py` that will create an Excel file based on two framework libraries in yaml.
 Once properly filled, this Excel file can be processed by the `convert_library.py` tool to get the resulting mapping library.

-## Community

-Join our [open Discord community](https://discord.gg/qvkaMdQ8da) to interact with the team and other GRC experts.

-## Testing the cloud version

-> The fastest and easiest way to get started is through the [free trial of cloud instance available here](https://intuitem.com/trial).

 ## Testing locally 🚀